galette/galettedoc/source/faq/index.rst

 .. note::

-   Unless you are sure you know, please de not attribute the ticket and do not set target version.
-It will be done when it will be took into account.
+   Unless you are sure you know, please do not attribute the ticket and do not set target version.
+It will be done when it is taken into account.

 If you have doubts, feel free to ask your questions on mailing lists ;)